Marino Law Logo

 Adoption and Fostering a Child

-In Queensland, same sex couples are restricted from adopting a child together.
+In Queensland, since 2016 same sex couples are no longer restricted from adopting a child together.

 There is no constraint on same sex couples becoming foster parents.